 Contains Eggs Milk (dairy) Wheat (gluten in pastry).
 If using edible flowers ensure they are food-safe and free of pesticides.
 Always check ingredient labels if serving to those with allergies.

-Save to Pinterest A perfect balance of fresh vegetables and creamy cheeses makes this recipe a guaranteed crowd-pleaser.
+A perfect balance of fresh vegetables and creamy cheeses makes this recipe a guaranteed crowd-pleaser.

 Recipe FAQs